Maelaf/Pharmaceutical-Sales-prediction-across-multiple-stores/README.md

 The goal is to build an end to end product that delivers this prediction
 <h1>Data and Features</h1>

-Id - an Id that represents a (Store, Date) duple within the test set</n>
+Id - an Id that represents a (Store, Date) duple within the test set<n>
 Store - a unique Id for each store
 Sales - the turnover for any given day (this is what you are predicting) Customers - the number of customers on a given day